jomaway/typst-gentle-clues/lib/predefined.typ

 /// #docs-info("conclusion")
 /// ```example
-/// #conclusion[This package makes it easy to add some beatufillness to your documents.]
+/// #conclusion[This package makes it easy to add some beauty to your documents.]
 /// ```
 /// -> content
 #let conclusion(..args) = _predefined-clue("conclusion",..args)